Stephanie Knows Who: Other appearances

-"Stephanie Knows Who" had been intended as a single release in late 1966, backed with "Orange Skies."
-It was assigned catalog number EK 45608.
-However, the single was withdrawn.
-"She Comes in Colors", backed with "Orange Skies", was released with catalog number EK 45608 instead.
-After its original release as a single and on Da Capo, "Stephanie Knows Who" was also included on a number of Love compilation albums, including Comes in Colours and Best of Love.
+"Stephanie Knows Who" had been intended as a single release in late 1966, backed with "Orange Skies" and was assigned catalog number EK 45608.
+However, the single was withdrawn, and "She Comes in Colors", backed with "Orange Skies", was released with catalog number EK 45608 instead.
+After its original release as a single and on Da Capo, "Stephanie Knows Who" was also included on a number of Love compilation albums, including The Best of Love (1980) and Comes in Colours (1992).

+Cover versions

+The Move version

+The English power pop group The Move covered "Stephanie Knows Who" on their live EP Something Else from The Move, released on the 21st of June, 1968, through Regal Zonophone Records.
+The recording is taken from the band's show at the Marquee Club (based in London) on the 27th of February that same year, with the recording being produced by Denny Cordell.

-The Move covered "Stephanie Knows Who" on their 1968 live EP Something Else from The Move.
-AllMusic critic Cub Koda describes The Move's version as "a psychedelic number with loads of wah-wah guitar from Roy Wood."
-AllMusic's Richie Unterberger commented on the song's "spinning and frenetic guitar work."
-The song also appears on other albums by The Move, including the reissue of Shazam.
+AllMusic critic Cub Koda describes the Move's version as "a psychedelic number with loads of wah-wah guitar from Roy Wood."
+AllMusic's Richie Unterberger also commented on the song, specifically its "spinning and frenetic guitar work."
+The song also appears on other albums by the group, including the 2007 reissue of the band's sophomore studio album, Shazam.

+The Aardvarks version

-"Stephanie Knows Who" was also covered by The Aardvarks on the multi-artist compilation album Modstock Saarbrücken 94.
+"Stephanie Knows Who" was also covered by the American garage rock group the Aardvarks, and their recording was released on the various artists compilation album Modstock Saarbrücken 94.